An Aerobic Exercise: Yeast Metabolism with and without Aeration

 In addition to deriving less energy with fermentation, the end products of sugar metabolism are also different.
 When oxygen is present, the sugar molecules are broken down into carbon dioxide and water (plus the energy that the yeast uses to grow and reproduce).
 In the absence of oxygen, the fermentation process produces alcohol, carbon dioxide and water (and less energy).

-In this experiment, you'll grow yeast in containers with and without aeration, and compare the amount of carbon dioxide in the two conditions.
+In this experiment, you will grow yeast in containers with and without aeration, and compare the amount of carbon dioxide in the two conditions.

 Terms and Concepts